Unreal Engine 1: Licensing

 Sweeney attributed part of Epic's success in licensing Unreal Engine to their customer support.
 By late 1999, The New York Times indicated that there had been sixteen external projects using Epic's technology, including Deus Ex, The Wheel of Time, and Duke Nukem Forever, the latter of which was originally based on the Quake II engine.
 Unlike id Software, whose engine business only offered the source code, Epic provided support for licensees and would get together with their leads to discuss improvements to its game development system, internally dubbed the Unreal Tech Advisory Group.
 While it cost around $3 million to produce and licenses for up to $350,000, Epic gave players the ability to modify its games with the incorporation of UnrealEd and a scripting language called UnrealScript, sparking a community of enthusiasts around a game engine built to be extensible over multiple generations of games.

-The big goal with the Unreal technology all long was to build up a base of code that could be extended and improved through many generations of games.
+The big goal with the Unreal technology all along was to build up a base of code that could be extended and improved through many generations of games.
 Meeting that goal required keeping the technology quite general-purpose, writing clean code, and designing the engine to be very extensible.
 The early plans to design an extensible multi-generational engine happened to give us a great advantage in licensing the technology as it reached completion.
 After we did a couple of licensing deals, we realised it was a legitimate business.
 Since then, it has become a major component of our strategy.